UP Diksiyonaryong Filipino

 The UP Diksiyonaryong Filipino (UPDF; "UP Filipino Dictionary") is a series of monolingual Filipino dictionaries.
 The dictionaries were created by the Sentro ng Wikang Filipino of the University of the Philippines, with Virgilio S. Almario, National Artist for Literature and a professor at the University of the Philippines Diliman, as editor-in-chief.

 The first edition of the UPDF was released in 2001, while the second edition was released on July 29, 2010, coinciding with the centennial of the University of the Philippines.
 A third edition is scheduled for release in 2015, and new editions of the UPDF will be released every five years thereafter.
-The second edition contains over 200,000 entries.
+The second edition includes over 200,000 entries.

 In planning since 1996, the UPDF has been likened to a Filipino version of the Oxford English Dictionary.
 An online version also exists for the benefit of overseas Filipinos.